NickReshetov/TreadsAndRobot/README.md

-# TreadsAndRobot
+# Treads and Traveler

-In this repository you can find various a compleated assignments for Treads and Traveler solutions.
+In this repository you can find compleated assignments for Treads and Traveler solutions.